teoff9/MRME/README.md

 ### Launching the program

+Open the command line, if using Windows, or the shell in Linux, and type:

+`cd /path/to/where/you/donwloaded/the/files/MRME-main`

-Once in the folder:
+then type  in the command line:
- - launch first *setup.py*
- and then, once the packages are all installed:
- - launch *MRME.py*
+`python3 setup.py`
+ once the setup is done, proceed to type:
+`python3 MRME.py`

 ## Contribute to the project

 If you would like to contribute to MRME, feel free to create a pull request.